iotaledger/susee-streams-poc/README.md

 * *Management Console*<br>
   * Imitates the processes needed for *Initialization* of the sensor and the monitoring of *Sensor Processing*
   * Manages the *Add/Remove Subscriber* workflows
+  * Manages multiple channels resp. *Sensors* using a local SQLite3 database
 * *IOTA Bridge*<br>
   * Imitates processes
     * in the Susee Application Server (*Sensor Processing*) and